Roger-McCoy/discord-bot-bmo/readme.txt

-For the music command, you will need to enter this in terminal: npm install --save ytdl-core opusscript

-music.js
-&
-play.js, skip.js, & stop.js are incomplete attempts at converting the music bot functionality into separate modules.
+music.js, play.js, skip.js, & stop.js are incomplete attempts at converting the music bot functionality into separate modules.